Japanese Special Attack Units: Kairyū

 The Kairyū (海龍) was a class of Suicide midget submarines of the Imperial Japanese Navy, designed in 1943–1944, and produced from the beginning of 1945.
 These submarines were designed to meet the invading American Naval forces upon their anticipated approach of Tokyo.

 These submarines had a two-man crew and were armed with two torpedoes and an internal warhead for suicide missions.
 Over 760 of these submarines were planned, and by August 1945, 200 had been manufactured, most of them at the Yokosuka shipyard.

-Divers
+Personnel

+Fukuryu

 Suicide divers (伏龍, Fukuryū) were a part of the Special Attack Units prepared to resist the invasion of the Home islands by Allied forces.
 They were armed with a mine containing 15 kg of explosive, fitted to a 5 m bamboo pole.
 They would dive and stick the pole into the hull of an enemy ship, destroying themselves in the process.
 They were equipped with a diving jacket and trousers, diving shoes, and a diving helmet fixed by four bolts.

 They were typically weighed down with 9 kg of lead, and had two bottles of compressed air at 150 bars.
 They were expected to be able to walk at a depth of 5 to 7 m, for about six hours.

 Several deaths occurred during training due to malfunctions, but this weapon is only known to have been used a few times operationally: